daneroo/im-qcic/infra/README.md

 Manage the config and deployment of `qcic` related resources

-Note:*AWS IAM credential are injected into caddy container for Route53 DNS Challenge*
+Note:_Cloudflare scoped API token is injected into caddy container for DNS Challenge_

 This includes:

+- caddy
 - nats:
   - nats.ts.imetrical.com (for port 4222)
   - also as nats.dl.imetrical.com externally on port 9222 wss://